lightstep/cloud-native-observability/01 - intro.md

 ![Chapter 1 - The Why's and Whats of Cloud-Native](./img/ch1_header.png)

 # The Why's and Whats of Cloud-Native
+> IMAGE: Some kind of editorial cartoon about cloud computing and the rent being too damn high.

 In the beginning, there were servers, and we looked upon them and said "what if Jeff Bezos could make so much money selling books and renting out time on other